How to get a matte finish with resin?

 Two choices for your artwork ... matte or shiny!

-Your ArtResin finish is up to you!
+Your ArtResin finish is your choice!

-HumenChem supply professional and honest service.
+HumenChem provides professional and reliable service.

 ArtResin: Made For Artists, By Artists.